youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 bun add vant
 ```

+### Using in a New Project

+If you need to create a new project, we recommend using [Vite](https://vitejs.dev/) or [Nuxt framework](https://nuxtjs.org/).

+Here are the example projects provided by Vant official.
+You can clone these projects and copy the code.

+- [vant-demo - vite](https://github.com/vant-ui/vant-demo/tree/master/vant/vite): Build an application using Vue 3, Vant 4, and Vite.
+- [vant-demo - nuxt3](https://github.com/vant-ui/vant-demo/tree/master/vant/nuxt3): Build an application using Vue 3, Nuxt 3, and Vant 4.

 ### CDN

-The easiest way to use Vant is to include a CDN link in the HTML file, after which you can access all components via the global variable `vant`.
+If you only need to develop a simple HTML page, you can directly include the CDN links in the HTML file.
+After that, you can access all the components through the global variable `vant`.

 ```html
 <!-- import style -->